tdiprima/threejs-testing/Code/raycasting/find-intersect.md

 # Simplify

-<span style="color:#0000dd;">It seems like check and check2 are sort of doing the same things.
-And also in the findIntersection function.</span>
+<span style="color:blue;font-size:larger;">It seems like `check` and `check2` are sort of doing the same things.
+And also in the `findIntersection` function.</span>

-Certainly!
 You can simplify the code by consolidating the two `check` functions into one, since they perform similar operations.
 The consolidated function can take two arguments: the `material` and the `hex` color to be set.
-Here’s one way you could simplify the code:
+Here's one way you could simplify the code:

 ```javascript
 function setMaterialColor(material, hex) {